elemental-lf/benji/docs/source/configuration.rst

 -------------------------------

 You can run Benji multiple times on different machines or in different containers simultaneously.
-The configurations will have to match! this is the responsibility of the user and isn't checked by Benji.
+The configurations will have to match.
+This is the responsibility of the user and isn't checked by Benji!
 Be careful to shutdown all instances before making configuration changes that could affect other instances (like adding an encryption key).